pandas-dev/pandas/web/pandas/pdeps/0005-no-default-index-mode.md

 ## PDEP History

 - 14 November 2022: Initial draft
-- 18 November 2022: First revision
+- 18 November 2022: First revision (limited the proposal to a new class, leaving a ``mode`` to a separate proposal)
-- 14 December 2022: Withdrawal
+- 14 December 2022: Withdrawal (difficulty reconciling with some existing methods, lack of strong support, maintenance burden increasing unjustifiably)